bobbyiliev/introduction-to-bash-scripting/ebook/en/content/100-bash-wrap-up.md

 As a next step try writing your own script and share it with the world!
 This is the best way to learn any new programming or scripting language!

-In case that this book enspired you to write some cool Bash scripts, make sure to tweet about it and tag [@bobbyiliev_](https://twitter.com) so that we could check it out!
+In case that this book inspired you to write some cool Bash scripts, make sure to tweet about it and tag [@bobbyiliev_](https://twitter.com) so that we could check it out!

 Congrats again on completing this book!